need4swede/wiki-go/data/documents/browsing/item-details/tv-shows/document.md

 ## Shuffle Mode

-Watch episodes in random order:

-1. Find the **Shuffle** button in the pill menu
-2. Toggle shuffle on
-3. Press Play to start random episode
-4. Episodes continue in random order
+Can't decide what to watch?
+Press **Shuffle** in the action pill and Neptune plays a random episode.
+A title card announces what you landed on, and a skip prompt in the corner lets you re-roll to a different episode if you're not feeling it.
+The Next Episode button keeps things random while shuffle is active.

-Shuffle is per-show, so your shows that should stay sequential keep their order.
+Shuffle is per-show, so series that should stay sequential keep their order.

 ## Spoiler Protection

 Series detail pages can hide thumbnails and overviews for episodes you haven't watched yet.
-Toggle the **eye** icon in the action pill to enable - episode cards swap their image and synopsis for a placeholder, so you can browse without seeing spoilers from upcoming episodes.
+Toggle **Spoilers** in the action pill.
+Episode cards swap their image and synopsis for a placeholder, so you can browse without seeing what's ahead.

 Already-watched episodes stay fully visible.
-Toggle off any time to see everything again.
+Toggle off any time.
+You can also blur unwatched episodes app-wide with **Hide Spoilers** in **Settings > User Preferences > Appearance > Items**.

 ## Episode Finder

 Find a specific episode by describing what happens in it.
-Requires a language model configured in Settings.
+Requires a language model (see [Deep Learning](/settings/deep-learning)).

 ### How to Use

-1. Select the **sparkle icon** in the pill menu
+1. Select **Find Episode** in the action pill
-2. Type a description of the episode (e.g., "CPR training goes wrong")
+2. Describe the episode (e.g., "CPR training goes wrong")
-3. The LLM identifies matching episodes
+3. Matches come back labeled **High**, **Likely**, or **Maybe** confidence
 4. Select an episode to jump directly to it

 ### Example Queries